deeps201/Git-tutorial/README.md

 # GIT_BRANCHING

 1)Master branch-default branch
- ..* Creating the clone of master branch as "feature branch"
+ ..* Creating the clone of master branch as "feature branch".

 2)Feature branch-additional branch
   ..* When we make changes in the master branch it does affect the feature branch similarly for master branch.